z-shan/ml-spaceship/README.md

 ## Run
 ````
 1. git clone https://z-shan@bitbucket.org/z-shan/magicleap-spaceship.git
+2. cd into magicleap-spaceship folder
-2. npm install
+3. npm install
-3. Gulp
+4. Gulp
-4. goto localhost:9006 on your browser (port can be configured in gulpfile.js)
+5. goto localhost:9006 on your browser (port can be configured in gulpfile.js)
 ````

 ## Components